mleonardallen/ML-udacity-titanic-survival-exploration/README.md

 - Completed `Titanic_Survival_Exploration.ipynb` notebook with answers on all questions and cells run successfully with output.
 - HTML export of the notebook.
 Instructions for export are at the bottom of the notebook; you may need to install the [mistune](https://pypi.python.org/pypi/mistune) package first, e.g. via `pip install mistune` in the terminal.

+#Evaluation

+Your project will be reviewed by a Udacity reviewer against this rubric.
+Be sure to review it thoroughly before you submit.
+All criteria must "meet specifications" in order to pass.

+#Submission

+When you're ready to submit your project go back to your Udacity Home, click on Project 0, and we'll walk you through the rest of the submission process.

+If you are having any problems submitting your project or wish to check on the status of your submission, please email us at **machine-support@udacity.com** or visit us in the discussion forums.

+#What's Next?

+You will get an email as soon as your reviewer has feedback for you.
+In the meantime, review your next project and feel free to get started on it or the courses supporting it!